stakewise/relayer-example/README.md

 # Relayer example

-The relayer example for the v3-operator service
+The relayer example for Stakewise v3-operator service